bethereforthem/IMS/PROJECT_GUIDE.md

 ## 2. Problem Statement

-Before RCIMS v3.0, Rwanda's security institutions faced a set of interconnected operational problems that reduced their collective effectiveness in preventing and responding to crime:
+Before IMS v3.0, Rwanda's security institutions faced a set of interconnected operational problems that reduced their collective effectiveness in preventing and responding to crime:

 ### 2.1 Siloed Intelligence
 Each institution (RNP, RIB, RDF, RCS, NISS) maintained its own records in separate, non-communicating systems.
 A suspect arrested by RDF at a border post might be unknown to RNP officers at an urban checkpoint.
 Intelligence gathered by RIB during an investigation was invisible to RDF border officers who might encounter the same suspect crossing into Rwanda from the DRC.